OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/05-Testing_for_CSS_Injection.md

 Other attacks using solicited content such as CSS are highlighted in [Mario Heiderich's talk, "Got Your Nose"](https://www.youtube.com/watch?v=FIQvAaZj_HA) on YouTube.

+## Test Objectives

+- Identify CSS injection points.
+- Assess the impact of the injection.

 ## How to Test

 Code should be analyzed to determine if a user is permitted to inject content in the CSS context.
 Particularly, the way in which the website returns CSS rules on the basis of the inputs should be inspected.